 There are two highly effective conditioning ingredients used in Rodan and Fields Lash Boost: panthenol and sodium hyaluronate.
 Panthenol is provitamin B5 and sodium hyaluronate is the salt form of hyaluronic acid.
 Both of these ingredients draw moisture into the hair.
 In addition, sodium hyaluronate can increase hair growth and the strand diameter, leading to thicker hair (and in this case, thicker eyelashes and eyebrows).

 The final key ingredients we’ll discuss in the Rodan and Fields Lash Boost formula are two peptides: copper tripeptide-1 and octapeptide-2.
 Peptides are fragments of proteins that are formed when amino acids bond together.
 For example, when two amino acids are joined together by a single bond it is called a dipeptide.
 Three linked amino acids are a tripeptide, followed by tetrapeptides, etc.

 Copper tripeptide-1 is composed of the three amino acids glycine, histidine, and lysine combined in a specific geometric configuration with the physiologically beneficial mineral copper.
 Copper tripeptide-1 is used in Rodan and Fields Lash Boost because it helps encourage hair growth by blocking the hormone dihydrotestosterone (DHT), which is known to curb hair growth.
-Octapeptide-2 is used in Rodan and Fields Lash Boost because it is a growth factor that promotes healthy hair growth within follicle stem cells.
+Octapeptide-2 is used in Rodan and Fields Lash Boost because it is a growth factor that promotes healthy hair growth.

 How to use